-Using Formula

-14.2, calculate

-the amount of

-the bond

-payment.

-Step 3: If

-needed, calculate

-the purchase price

-using Formula

-14.3.
-As in

-previous

-procedures, use

-Formula 11.1 to

-calculate the

-semi-annually

-based N

-representing both

-the total number

-of compounds

-and the total

-number of

-payments.
-Use

-the market rate at

-the time of

-purchase.
+Step 2: Using Formula 14.2, calculate the amount of the bond interest payment.
+If Step 3: needed, calculate the purchase price Formula using 14.3.
+As in previous procedures, use Formula 11.1 to calculate the semi-annually Ν based representing both the total number of compounds and the total of number payments.
+Use the market rate at time of the purchase.